 Results: Data is available on 735 subjects, however 10 of those subjects (including 2 who died within 5 years) are missing data.
 Those subjects are omitted from all analyses.
 None of the 725 subjects were missing data on any other variables of interest for this analysis.
 Of the 725 subjects with available measurements, 165 had serum LDL measurements less than or equal to 99 mg/dL, 228 had serum LDL measurements between 100 and 129 mg/dL inclusive, 225 had measurements between 130 mg/dL and 159 mg/dL inclusive, and 107 had measurements greater than or equal to 160 mg/dL.
 The table below presents descriptive statistics within these groups.
 Subjects having serum LDL in the two lowest levels of serum LDL were more likely to be male than in other intervals.
 No consistent trend was seen across groups in age, weight, or smoking history.
 Subjects with the lowest levels of serum LDL appeared to have a higher mortality rate: about 20% of subjects with LDL less than or equal to 99 mg/dL died within 5 years compared to about 13% in subjects with higher serum LDL at study entry.
 From the first Kaplan-Meier plot, we observe high levels of survival throughout the studies observation period regardless of LDL level with no censoring before 5 years, followed by high concentrations of censoring.
 In the zoomed in plot of the same survival curves, we observe a high number of crossovers between LDL subgroups before 1500 days.
 However, after 1500 days, the survival curves split off into distinct higher LDL and lower LDL levels.

 More Results: From a Cox proportional hazards regression analysis, we estimate that for each 50% increase of serum LDL, the instantaneous risk of death for the higher LDL group is 1.77 times higher than the risk of the lower LDL group.
 Based on a 95% confidence interval, it would not be unusual if the true risk of death for a higher (by 50%) LDL group were anywhere between 1.36 and 2.32 times higher than the risk for the lower LDL group.
 At the 5% significance level, we reject the null hypothesis of no association between survival and LDL (P-value<0.0001).
+5/5 for performing an appropriate analysis

+2.5/5 for reporting the association appropriately

+Wrong interpretation of point estimate (-1)

+Wrong direction(-0.5)

+Wrong interpretation of CI (-1)

+Total: 7.5

+The HR for 50% increase in LDL is 1.5^(beta1) = 0.7152